North Carolina vs. Pittsburgh Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 North Carolina vs. Pittsburgh Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 2

-Tuesday's game between the Pittsburgh Panthers (9-4, 0-2 ACC) and No. 9 North Carolina Tar Heels (9-3, 1-0 ACC) at Petersen Events Center has a good chance to be a close matchup, as our computer prediction projects a final score of 77-76, with Pittsburgh taking home the win.
-Game time is at 7:00 PM ET on January 2.
+Tuesday's game between the Pittsburgh Panthers (9-4, 0-2 ACC) and No. 8 North Carolina Tar Heels (9-3, 1-0 ACC) matching up at Petersen Events Center has a projected final score of 77-76 (according to our computer prediction) in favor of Pittsburgh, so it should be a tight matchup.
+The game will tip off at 7:00 PM ET on January 2.

+Based on our computer prediction, Pittsburgh is a good bet to cover the spread, which is listed at 3.5.
+The two teams are projected to come in below the 157.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!